philzook58/philzook58.github.io/_posts/2024-04-08-permutation_compile.md

 This technique works on any stock compiler on any architecture if you swap out the x86-64 calling convention for that architectures.
 If your compiler doesn't do tail calls, that isn't a disaster.
 You may need to cut off call setup at the end of the function if this is the case.

 Because of considerations like this, the technique isn't _quite_ reliable enough to be totally automated without a human taking a peek at the assembly.
+You may want to fiddle with the resulting assmbly, remove the CALLBACK jmp if you can patch in place, look for the still possible remaining clobbers.
+Still, it's a big help I think compared to writing assembly from complete scratch.

 With the new [`preserve_none`](https://discourse.llvm.org/t/rfc-exposing-ghccc-calling-convention-as-preserve-none-to-clang/74233/27) calling convetion available in clang-19, we get even more control.
 Now the calling convetion also gives us control over r11, r12, r13, r14, r15, and rax.